 Joe Shuster, nearly blind & very bitter about his treatment from DC died July 30, 1992 just short of his seventy-eighth birthday.
 Though forgotten by the publisher that should have presented him as their savior, he will never be forgotten by the millions of fans worldwide who have read his legendary creation.

-Larger formats and more art from this artist can be found on Vintage Fetish Art.
+Larger formats and more art from this artist can be found on Vintage Bdsm Art.